coderaiser/cloudcmd-io/index.md

 [Docker_URL]:                https://docker.io "Docker"

 **Cloud Commander** orthodox web file manager with console and editor.
-Will help you manage the server and work with files, directories and programs in browser from any computer, mobile or tablet.
+Will help you manage the server and work with files, directories and programs in browser from any computer, mobile or tablet

 ![Cloud Commander](/img/logo/cloudcmd.png "Cloud Commander")